camilo-17/rick-and-morty-app/README.md

 # Rick and morty app

-This project was create for learning react and react material, with Teh Rick and Morty API see thislink for more details https://rickandmortyapi.com
+This project was create for learning react and react material, with The Rick and Morty API see this link for more details https://rickandmortyapi.com

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).